OXO Tot Food Masher Review

-As a small and compact product, the OXO can easily be packed.
+As a small and compact product, the OXO can easily be packed along for travel.
 The masher dismantles into two parts and nests within the bowl.
 The bowl's capacity is about 8-10 oz, which will yield one or two servings.
 The lid can cover leftover food to transport home and store in the refrigerator.
-Take note that some users report the lid pops-off in a diaper bag; however, during testing, we did not experience this issue.
+Note that some users report the lid pops-off in a diaper bag; however, we did not experience this issue during testing.

 Health and Safety

-The OXO receives a high score for this metric, primarily due to its simplicity, which limits the potential for harm and concerns.
+The OXO receives a high score for this metric, primarily due to its simplicity, limiting the potential for harm and concerns.
 For instance, it does not have a steam tank or sharp blades, plus there are no nooks or crannies for yuck to grow.